Sieep-Coding/NotePad/README.md

 # NotePad Reminder

-A CLI tool for writing daily notes.
+A CLI for writing daily notes.

 ## Requirements